ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 A total of 330 turkers, 50 registered users, and 16 anonymous users were part of this study.

+### Aggregate accuracy

-Below are two tables (street level, then 5 meter level) showing average (median) accuracy across all users when aggregating over all label types, and when aggregating over just the problem label types (missing curb ramp, surface problem, and obstacle).
-We show all the different accuracy types.
-We see that the first set of numbers is much higher, because curb ramp accuracy is very high in general.
-When we remove curb ramps in the second set of numbers, they become very low.
+Below are two tables (street level, then 5 meter level) showing average (median) accuracy across all users when aggregating over all label types, and for problem vs no problem.
+We see that the accuracies are comparable at the street level, but accuracy is much higher for curb ramps than problems at the 5 meter level.

+NOTE: In these two tables, the data is binary (not ordinal), we are only considering single users auditing (i.e., no multi-user clustering or majority vote), and we only consider the first turker to audit each route.

 Median accuracy across all users - street level: